 Patients are advised to discuss concerns about risks and side effects with their health care providers before receiving cortisone injections.
 Potential risks and side effects include:

-Pain and swelling (cortisone flare).
 The injected cortisone medication can crystallize inside the body.
 The crystals can cause pain and inflammation that is worse than the pain and inflammation caused by the condition being treated.
-A cortisone flare typically lasts one or two days and can be treated with rest and intermittent cold packs.
+This side effect is called a cortisone flare.
+A flare typically lasts one or two days and can be treated with rest and intermittent cold packs.

-Elevated blood sugar.
 In addition to decreasing inflammation, corticosteroids can raise blood sugar levels.
-Patients with diabetes should closely monitor blood sugar levels for a day or two following a cortisone injection.
-(The injection does not deliver cortisone directly to the bloodstream, but it can still influence blood sugar levels in some patients.)
+A patient with diabetes should inform their doctor prior to receiving an injection and then closely monitor blood sugar levels for a day or two following a cortisone injection.

 In This Article:

 Doctors do not recommend cortisone injections for patients who have an existing infection, including skin infections and septic arthritis.
-In addition, cortisone injections may be inappropriate for patients who are taking blood thinners or who have broken bones.
+In addition, cortisone injections may not be appropriate for patients who are taking blood thinners or who have broken bones.

 Some patients may be concerned about weight gain and water retention from corticosteroid use.
 However, these side effects are common only for patients who take corticosteroid medications orally for an extended period of time.
-These side effects to not occur when the cortisone medication is injected into a joint.
+These side effects rarely occur when the cortisone medication is injected into a joint.